-H. “Health care professional” means any licensed doctor of medicine or osteopathy, nurse, physician’s assistant, midwife, veterinarian or other licensed health care provider unless the context clearly requires otherwise.
+H. “Health care professional” means any licensed doctor of medicine or osteopathy, nurse, physician’s assistant, midwife, veterinarian or other licensed health care provider.

-I. “Isolation, detention or quarantine” means the complete separation or partial restriction of movement and association in such manner and for such period as will prevent the direct and indirect transmission of the infectious agent.
+I. “Isolation, detention or quarantine” means the complete separation or partial restriction of movement and association in such manner and for such period to prevent the direct and indirect transmission of the infectious agent.

 J. “Laboratory” means the scientific laboratory division of the department of health or any other laboratory which performs diagnostic tests on specimens obtained from New Mexico sources for diseases and conditions covered by these rules.

-K. “Notifiable condition” means a disease or condition of public health significance required by statute or these rules to be reported to the division.
+K. “Notifiable condition” means a disease or condition of public health significance required by statute or these rules to be reported to the department of health.

 L. “Other person” includes but is not limited to: laboratory staff; an official in charge of any health facility; hospital records or administrative personnel; the principal or person in charge of any private or public school, or child care center; teachers and school nurses; and a householder or any other person, in the absence of a health care professional having direct knowledge of a disease or condition of public health significance.